 This is a fun game that helps students practice the important skills of using alternative words to describe something they don’t know the exact vocabulary word for.
 It’s something we need to do all the time when speaking a language that’s not our own and we often find ourselves doing it in our first language as well.

-It’s also ideal to help students remember new words.
+It’s also ideal to help students remember new words and it’s actually one of my favourite guessing game ideas.
 After all, learning vocabulary is all about repetition and we can help our students do that in our classes.

 More details here: Password.